 - “The Implant” / Nexplanon: An implant that is placed just under the skin in the arm to provide up to 3 years of continuous birth control.
 Does not contain estrogen and works to prevent pregnancy by inhibiting ovulation and thickening cervical mucous.
 The implant is inserted by a trained professional in the office.

-- IUD / Skyla, Mirena or Paraguard: Intrauterine devices can provide long-term reversible contraception anywhere from 3, 5 to 10 years.
+- IUD / Kyleena, Mirena or Paraguard: Intrauterine devices can provide long-term reversible contraception anywhere from 5 to 10 years.
 These devices work to prevent pregnancy by inhibiting sperm from fertilizing the egg.
-This contraceptive option also does not contain estrogen and Paraguard does not contain any hormone (good option for those who cannot take hormone contraceptives).
-IUD's are also inserted in the office by a trained professional.
+This contraceptive option also does not contain estrogen and Paragard does not contain any hormone (good option for those who cannot take hormone contraceptives).
+IUD’s are also inserted in the office by a trained professional.

 Methods Not Requiring a Prescription:

-- Male Condoms: Worn by the male, male condoms act as a physical barrier to keep sperm from entering the female reproductive organs.
+- Male Condoms: Latex & Non-latex (polyisoprene or polyurethane) Worn by the male, male condoms act as a physical barrier to keep sperm from entering the female reproductive organs.
 They can also work to protect against sexually transmitted infections.

 - Female Condoms: Female condoms are inserted into the woman’s vagina, and prevent sperm from entering the female reproductive organs.
 Like male condoms, female condoms can prevent sexually transmitted infections.